No. 208 Squadron RAF: Second World War

-After World War II
+After the Second World War

 Shortly after the war, 208 Squadron moved back to Palestine where it was involved in operations against the Egyptian Air Force.
 In 1948, the squadron moved to the Egyptian Canal Zone.
-It saw action in the 1948 Arab-Israeli War, losing four Spitfires in combat with Israeli Air Force aircraft (which also included Spitfires).
+It saw action in the 1948 Arab–Israeli War, losing four Spitfires in combat with Israeli Air Force aircraft (which also included Spitfires) on 7 January 1949.
+Of the four pilots, one (Ronald Sayers) was killed; a second baled out, was picked up by Bedouins and returned to his base; two other pilots were captured by Israel and released.

-The last officially recorded "Air to Air fighter pilot kill" (bullets only, without guidance systems) occurred on 22 May 1948.
+The last officially recorded "air to air fighter pilot kill" (bullets only, without guidance systems) occurred on 22 May 1948.
 At 09:30 two Egyptian Spitfire LF.9s staged a third attack on Ramat David.
 This time Fg Off Tim McElhaw and Fg Off Hully of 208 Squadron had taken over the standing patrol.
 Fg Off McElhaw, flying Spitfire FR.18 TZ228, intercepted and shot down both LF.9s.

 In 1951, the squadron relocated to RAF Fayid where its Spitfires were replaced with Gloster Meteor jets.
-From there it moved to RAF Abu Sueir, relocating to RAF Takali, Malta, in August 1956, with interim spells earlier in the year at RAF Hal Far, Malta, and RAF Akrotiri, Cyprus.
-It disbanded at Takhali in January 1958, but re-formed the same month in the UK at RAF Tangmere from a nucleus of No. 34 Squadron RAF.
-In March 1958, re-equipped with Hunter FMk 6's, it returned to the Middle East, based at RAF Nicosia, with detachments to RAF Akrotiri and Aman, Jordan.
+From there it moved to RAF Abu Sueir, relocating to RAF Ta Kali, Malta, in August 1956, with interim spells earlier in the year at RAF Hal Far, Malta, and RAF Akrotiri, Cyprus.
+It disbanded at Ta Kali in January 1958, but re-formed the same month in the UK at RAF Tangmere from a nucleus of No. 34 Squadron RAF.
+In March 1958, re-equipped with Hunter F.6's, it returned to the Middle East, based at RAF Nicosia, with detachments to RAF Akrotiri and Amman, Jordan.
 The squadron disbanded at RAF Nicosia on 31 March 1959.

 The next day, 1 April 1959, it re-formed at RAF Eastleigh, Nairobi, Kenya, by the re-numbering of No. 142 Squadron RAF under Squadron Leader R. Ramirez.
 It operated from Eastleigh from April 1959 to March 1960, being redeployed home to RAF Stradishall from March to June 1960, but returning to Eastleigh in June, sending detachments to Kuwait and Bahrain during the period.
 It was moved to RAF Khormaksar in Aden in November 1961, under Air Forces Arabian Peninsula, which became Air Forces Middle East the same year.
 In June 1964 it moved to Muharraq in Bahrain.
 The squadron remained in the Middle East until September 1971 when it was disbanded as a consequence of British drawdown of armed forces from East of Suez.